14 skateboarding competitions you should pay attention to

 6. Grind for Life

 This series of bowl and street skateboarding contests for all ages travels across the country, with the annual awards being held in Tampa, Florida.
-A percentage of the proceeds from this competition go to the Grind for Life Organization, a non-profit that helps cancer patients with their travel expenses for treatments.
+A percentage of the proceeds from this skateboard competition go to the Grind for Life Organization, a non-profit that helps cancer patients with their travel expenses for treatments.
 The Grind for Life Series uses jams and three judges to assess the trick selection, style, and difficulty of each run.

 7. X Games

 Skateboarding is an integral part of the annual X Games events, and the sport's best riders are invited to compete each year.
 In past years, the prize purse has come out to $100,000 for each discipline, which is then split into a gold, silver, and bronze ranking.
-Before the SLS World Tour was established, the X Games were the big money competition you wanted to win.
+Before the SLS World Tour was established, the X Games were the big money skateboard competition you wanted to win.

 Want to feel that skater vibe?
 Check out pro skater's Zion Wright's essential skating tunes on Spotify: